 “I’m so lonely in my marriage.
 I want to call it quits.
 What should I do?”

->

-> For some, calling it quits means living in the same home, but giving up on any hope of a healthy marriage.
+For some, calling it quits means living in the same home, but giving up on any hope of a healthy marriage.
 For others, calling it quits means separation or even divorce.
-Before travelling down one of those roads, I’d like to remind you of 3 vital things.
+Before traveling down one of those roads, I’d like to remind you of 3 vital things.

->

-> 1. Remember your vows.
+1. Remember your vows.

 “To have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish ‘til death do us part.”
 The day you and your spouse were married was the day you promised all these things as you stood before God, before your family, and before your friends.
 Remember, this commitment you made was meant to be lifelong, and calling it quits would break that unconditional promise you once made with all your heart.

 2. Remember what marriage is.